pbogren/fbseries/README.rst

 =================================================
+fbseries
 =================================================
-Info: A simple GUI for managing a fotball series table.
+:Info: A simple GUI for managing a fotball series table.
-Author: Patrik Bogren
+:Author: Patrik Bogren

 Install:
 ========